-This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto.
+This casarecce pasta is stuffed full of onions, ham, and walnuts, all coated in a creamy pesto sauce.
 It’s an easy and flavorful dish that everyone will love!

 It’s a great pasta shape to use with pesto, because the sauce coats every bit of the pasta noodles, and gets into the cracks of the pasta, making it super delicious!